 This clause was introduced as clause 5.1.5 in version 3.2 with the following text: "Upon request of the recipient, the message originator must, within a reasonable period of time, identify the source from which the recipient's personal information was obtained."
+It was renumbered to 5.1.7 in version 5.7.
 It was renumbered to 5.1.10 and amended to reflect the current wording in version 11.0, in order to bring the Code in-line with the Protection of Personal Information Act.
+It was renumbered to 5.1.11 in version 11.6.